 Why not report your experience on facebook to inspire and encourage other runners to have a go!

 Chris Webb's Account - Report on the 2019 inaugural run including a schedule of actual times.

-Sub-Ultra menu - both the Saddleworth 5 trigs and the Northern 5 Trigs are listed
+Sub-Ultra menu - both the Saddleworth 5 trigs and the Northern 5 Trigs are listed as training routes

 All the routes on this site require proven mountain running experience.
 You undertake them entirely at your own risk.
 Please take full mountain safety precautions at all times.
 Always ensure you carry sufficient clothing, food and equipment to cope with dramatic changes in the weather conditions!
 Appropriate insurance cover is recommended.

 The object of this website is to provide a single, ready source of information on the ultra-distance mountain challenges which have been developed over the past three or more decades.
 It now offers a diverse range of long and "short", old and recent, formal and informal routes from around the UK to encourage runners of all ages and abilities to have a go, subject to proven mountain experience in all conditions.

 FRA LONG DISTANCE

 Please send details of any record-breaking runs and the like to Martin Stone who maintains records on behalf of the Fell Runners Association.
 Email: firstname.lastname@example.org

 Please also refer to the guidelines and definitions in the FRA Handbook.